tick, tick … BOOM!

 Vocal Arrangements and Orchestrations by Stephen Oremus

-Intimacy, Choreographic and Asst.
-Director – Fiona H.R.
+Assistant Director and Intimacy Choreographer – Fiona H.R.
 Murphey

 Jon is an aspiring musical composer struggling to find success in the industry approaching his 30th birthday.
 He contemplates whether he should continue to struggle doing what he loves or follow the paths of his girlfriend Susan, choosing family as a means of stability, or his best friend Michael, changing careers to find stability.
 This autobiography of Jonathan Larson, best known for creating “Rent”, was made into a movie in 2021